Royal Trux: History

 During the corporate interest in underground music that followed Nirvana's breakthrough success in 1991, Royal Trux signed a three-record contract totaling over $1 million with the major label Virgin.
 The label viewed it as a way to gain credibility with other, more promising indie bands that they hoped to attract.
 Some of the money went into buying a house in Virginia and converting it to a studio, where the band recorded themselves and others (such as The Make-Up).
 According to interviews, the band also kicked their drug habit at this time.
 (They spent a prior album advance on drugs and are known for their heroin abuse.)
 The band added a considerably heavier rhythm section with Dan Brown on bass guitar and Chris Pyle (son of Lynyrd Skynyrd drummer Artimus Pyle) on drums.
 Pyle left after a brief period and was replaced by Ken Nasta, a prominent Jacksonville drummer, formerly with Chain of Fools, The Fenwicks and many others.
 They also added a percussionist named Rob Armstrong for a short period.
 In 1995, they released Thank You, recorded almost completely live in the studio with producer David Briggs.
 Next came Sweet Sixteen.
 While the band received mainstream media exposure during their time on Virgin (Herrema appeared in Calvin Klein print and TV ads from 1995 to 2000), Virgin was reportedly unhappy with Sweet Sixteen.
 The band was unwilling to record a third record for the label.
 Royal Trux returned to their own record label Drag City.

-On Drag City, the band released Accelerator Veterans of Disorder in 1999, and Pound for Pound in 2000.
+On Drag City, the band released Accelerator in 1998, Veterans of Disorder in 1999, and Pound for Pound in 2000.

-Royal Trux also released the triple-LP Singles, Live, Unreleased, as well as a pair of EPs and substantial video and webwork.
+Royal Trux also released the triple-LP Singles, Live, Unreleased, as well as a pair of EPs (3-Song EP and Radio Video) and substantial video and webwork.